ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 ![Sys1](Image/12.png)

-`cmds` menu (`F4`) lists all available commands in KhiCAS as nested entries, including algebraic, complex, polynominal, probability, plotting, etc., where you can search commands needed.
-After selecting the command, press `Input` to copy to the main menu, `ex1` `ex2` to copy built-in examples or `help` to show built-in help.
+The `cmds` menu (`F4`) lists all available commands in KhiCAS as nested entries, including algebraic, complex, polynominal, probability, plotting, etc., where you can search commands needed.
+After selecting the command, press `Input` to copy them to the main menu, `ex1` `ex2` to copy built-in examples or `help` to show built-in help.

 ![Sys1](Image/13.png)